mabragor/cl-indeterminism/README.md

 ------------

 Codewalk the form and transform undefined variables and functions in it on the fly to something else.
-Has a side effect of expanding all the macro in the form.
+Has a side effect of expanding all the macros in the form.

 ```lisp
 CL-USER> (ql:quickload 'cl-indeterminism)